7

 Can Women Lose Weight on the Carnivore Diet?

-Absolutely.
-Carnivore is low in carbohydrates and high in protein and fat, which can lead to fat loss, reduced appetite, and stable blood sugar.
+Yes.
+The Carnivore Diet is low in carbohydrates and high in protein and fat, which can lead to fat loss, reduced appetite, and stable blood sugar.

 Is the Carnivore Diet Good for Women with PCOS or Insulin Resistance?